cimt-ag/data_vault_pipelinedescription/documentation/data_mapping_taxonomie.md

 **table key/hub key/link key:** The join key of data vault model tables

-**content:** Data that is not used for identification, and just stored in the data model)
+**content:** Data that is not used for identification, and just stored in the data model

-# Flat Structure Assumption
+# Flat Structure Transformation
-Data can be complex in multiple ways, especially when it comes to hierarchical data or document formats .
-The following approach relies on the assumption that all data structures can be flattened by deriving a relational table model.
-Therefore the source data can always be preprocessed/projected into one or multiple flat tables.
-The upcoming models assumes, that the incoming data is delivered as /transformed into a table.
-This does not exclude loading of hierarchical data as long as it is stored in a single column and parsed later.
+Data can be complex in multiple ways, especially when it comes to hierarchical data or document formats.
+The following approach uses the source data representation after its transformaion into a single relational table model(all data is organized in Rows, every row contains all fields).
+Hierarchical data formats might need multiple transformations(one for each array).
+In that case, each of these particular transformations will relate to one of the described patterns.

 # Informationtypes of data
 To define the variety of mappings, it is necessary to clarify the types of information, represented by a field.